leprechaun256/cube-backend-engineer-assessment/assessment/README.md

-# Explanation of design via an example
+# Explanation of design via example

 Let's take a look at a quick example.